-However, there are two teams worth a quick recap here.
+However, there are three teams worth a quick recap here.

 522 San Diego Toros - As this looks identical to the already produced reference 77, the Toros were moved to that number in the 1978 catalogue.
 Actually, the name of this NASL side is wrong anyway.
 The Toros had ceased in 1968, and the team in 1976 was the San Diego Jaws.
 There real kit was closer to 211 than 77 if I'm being picky....

 512 Borussia M'Gladbach (Germany).
 This is technically a unique kit, and is illustrated above.
 Whilst Borussia M'gladbach were placed in the new German range in the English catalogue of 1978, they had amended their kit.
 The original 512 had black and green trim to the arms, but no collar.

 529 Torino.
 Scudetto winners in 1976, this team was added to the list on the back of the leaflet, but is not on the front.